Prag8855/aab/content/guides/english-speaking-steuerberater-berlin.md

 - **You are [starting a business](/guides/start-a-business-in-germany)**
     A tax advisor can [register your business](/guides/fragebogen-zur-steuerlichen-erfassung), explain how business taxes work, and help you avoid expensive mistakes.
 They must also stamp documents for your [freelance visa application](/guides/freelance-visa) and [renewal](/guides/renew-german-freelance-visa).
 When you understand how to run your business, you can use [tax software for freelancers](/guides/german-tax-software#tax-software-for-freelancers) instead.
 - **You must [renew a freelance visa](/guides/renew-german-freelance-visa)**
-    A tax advisor must prepare and stamp some of the required documents.
-You can't renew your freelance visa without one.
+    A tax advisor must prepare and stamp some of the [required documents](/guides/renew-german-freelance-visa#required-documents).
+If you don't have a tax advisor, [Tax Germany](/out/taxgermany) can prepare those documents for you.
+It's cheaper and faster.
 - **You are in trouble**
     If you have problems with the *[[Finanzamt]]*, and you don't know what to do.
 They can take care of all communications with the *Finanzamt*.
 They can quickly solve your problem.

 If you have a simple tax situation, you don't need a tax advisor.
 The *[[Finanzamt]]* already knows how much you earned from your job.
 You might not need to make a [tax declaration](/glossary/Steuererklärung).
-Just use [[ELSTER]] or [tax software](/guides/german-tax-software) to declare [tax-deductible](/glossary/steuerlich%20absetzbar) expenses.
+You can use [[ELSTER]] or [tax software](/guides/german-tax-software) to declare [tax-deductible](/glossary/steuerlich%20absetzbar) expenses.

 ## Cost of a tax advisor